-(Not every thyroid patient will have all of these, but please let us know if I’ve missed any.
+(Not every thyroid patient will have all of these, but please let me know if I’ve missed any.
 Some of these reported patient symptoms listed below can be reflective of other conditions.
 An adequately treated underactive thyroid/hypothyroidism usually shows no or very little symptoms.
 These symptoms typically reflect an inadequately treated thyroid condition).

 - Sensitivity to cold/heat

 - Weight gain and inability to lose weight